mrwonko/perseus/design/vm.md

         *   `0`: live - a non-suspended, non-dead coroutine, i.e. the current coroutine or one waiting on it
         *   `1`: suspended - a coroutine that has yielded or not yet been started
         *   `2`: dead - a coroutine that executed `coroutine_return`
     *   `delete_coroutine [coroutine]`: Destroys the given coroutine.
-It must be a valid coroutine itentifier and the coroutine must not be active.
+It must be a valid coroutine identifier and the coroutine must not be active.
 *   one each for each size of integer and float:
     *   `push <value>`
     *   `add [op1] [op2]`